liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-views.markdown

             android:orientation="vertical">
             ...

-4. Insert the `LoginScreenlet` in any of your activities or fragments, using your new layout as the `liferay:layoutId` attribute's value.
-In this case, `@layout/login_password` is used as the `liferay:layoutId` attribute's value.
+4. Insert your view's screenlet in any of your activities or fragments, using your view's layout as the `liferay:layoutId` attribute's value.
+For example, to use the example theme here, insert `LoginScreenlet` in an activity or fragment and set the `liferay:layoutId` attribute to `@layout/login_password`.

-Several examples of this approach are found in the [Bank of Westeros](https://github.com/liferay/liferay-screens/tree/master/android/samples/bankofwesteros) app.
+Several examples of this approach are found in the [Bank of Westeros](https://github.com/liferay/liferay-screens/tree/master/android/samples/bankofwesteros) sample app.
 For example, the app's `LoginView` uses a custom view class to add a new button that shows the password in clear.
 The `UserPortraitView` also changes the border color and width of the user's portrait picture.
 The `DDLFieldSelectView` is used to change the behavior and positioning of the label.

 Awesome!
 Now you know how to create Extended views.
 Creating a Full view is shown next.

 ## Full View [](id=full-view)

-By using different UI components and input data, a Full view can present a completely different layout.
-The example here presents a single `EditText` component for the user name.
+A Full view presents a different layout by using different UI components and input data.
+The example Full view here for `LoginScreenlet` presents a single `EditText` component for the user name.
 For the password, [`Secure.ANDROID_ID`](http://developer.android.com/reference/android/provider/Settings.Secure.html#ANDROID_ID) is used.
 A complete example of this Full view is the `LoginFullScreenlet` used in the [Demo App](https://github.com/liferay/liferay-screens/tree/master/android/samples/test-app).

-1. Create a new layout called `login_full.xml`.
-This is where the new UI is built.
-Since the example here creates a new view for `LoginScreenlet`, a good way to start is to duplicate `login_default.xml` and use it as a template.
+1. Create a new layout file for your view and build your UI in it.
+You should name this file after the view's screenlet and what you intend the view to do.
-   Use a custom view class as the root view:
+   Also, use a custom view class as the root view (you'll create this next).
+A good way to start building your UI is to use the layout file from another view of the same screenlet as a template.
+Since the example layout file here is intended to create a new Full view for `LoginScreenlet`, its layout file is called `login_full.xml`.
+It also includes the `EditText` and `Button` elements from the default view for `LoginScreenlet`:

         <?xml version="1.0" encoding="utf-8"?>
         <com.your.package.LoginFullView